wix-incubator/vscode-wix-data-view/README.md

 # Wix Data Viewer

-This extension allows viewing structure of a Wix site database, as well as run queries against it.
+This extension lets you view the structure of a Wix site database, as well as run queries against it.

 ![Wix Data View screenshot](docs/screenshot1.png)

 ## Configuration

-To use the plugin:
+The extension will auto-configure if:
+* Wix CLI is installed on the system
+* plugin is running in online IDE hosted by Wix

+Alternatively, it's possible to manually configure the IDE:
 1. Open configuration panel
 2. Enter your API Key
-3. Enter site ID
+3. Enter Site ID

-You can enter configuration screen by clicking on the gear icon above the collection tree.
+You can open the configuration screen by clicking the gear icon above the collection tree.

 ![Configure Wix Data View](docs/configuration.png)